Is Depression Hereditary Or Inherited?: Exploring Treatment Options For People With Depression

 Coping skills can involve anything that helps you through difficult situations.
 If you have healthy, practical ways to address your stress and emotional reactions, you will likely recognize depression symptoms early and seek help.

-When to reach out for help for your mental health
+When to reach out for mental health support

-It may be time to seek professional help from your doctor or mental healthcare provider if you experience depression symptoms causing you distress for at least two weeks at a severity strong enough to interfere with your functional ability at work, home, school, or other parts of your life.
+It may be time to seek professional help from a doctor or mental healthcare provider if you are experiencing depressive symptoms that are interfering with your ability to function at work, home, school, or other parts of your life.

 If you’re experiencing symptoms of depression that are negatively impacting your life, it may be challenging to leave the house, even to attend therapy.
-If this is the case for you, you might consider connecting with a licensed mental health professional through an online therapy platform from the comfort and convenience of your home.
-You can generally choose between phone call, video call, and online chat for your sessions, empowering you to personalize your therapy experience.
+If this is the case, consider connecting with a licensed mental health professional through an online therapy platform.
+You can choose between phone call, video call, and online chat sessions, empowering you to personalize your therapy experience.

 Efficacy of online therapy

-A 2020 study investigating the efficacy of online CBT for depression in comparison to the efficacy of in-person treatment found that online therapy was typically just as effective as face-to-face therapy.
-If you’re living with depression symptoms, online therapy may be a valid treatment choice for you.
+A 2020 study investigating the efficacy of online CBT for depression in comparison to the efficacy of in-person treatment found that online therapy was just as effective as face-to-face therapy.
+If you’re living with depression symptoms, online therapy may be a viable treatment option.

 Takeaway

-Though genetics may contribute to whether someone develops depression or another mood disorder, researchers haven’t conclusively named it as the only cause.
-Often, environmental factors also play a notable role in the development of depression.
-This disorder can be quite treatable through therapy, lifestyle changes, and medication.
+Genetics may contribute to the onset and development of depression, but it is not the only cause.
+Environmental factors also play a notable role in its development.
+This disorder is highly treatable through therapy, lifestyle changes, and medication.
 It may also be possible to safeguard against depression by developing healthy coping skills, practicing regular self-care, utilizing emotional awareness and intelligence, having a robust support system, and exercising regularly.
-If you’ve been living with symptoms of depression, it can be beneficial to speak with a therapist in person or through an online therapy platform.
+If you have been living with symptoms of depression, it can be beneficial to speak with a therapist in person or through an online therapy platform.

 Depression is treatable, and you're not alone